mdshady/atmosphere-docs/installation.rst

 Database configuration
 ^^^^^^^^^^^^^^^^^^^^^^
-In ``config.env``, there are several keys that define communication with database.
+In ``config.env``, there are several keys that define communication with the database.

 .. important:: Atmosphere uses Laravel Eloquent.
-Thus it's available to use PostgreSQL or SQL Server
+Thus it's available to use PostgreSQL or SQL Server.

 Mysql configuration